apple/tensorflow_macos/README.md

 ### INSTALLATION

-An archive file containing an installation script can be downloaded from the [releases](https://github.com/apple/tensorflow_macos/releases).
+An archive containing Python packages and an installation script can be downloaded from the [releases](https://github.com/apple/tensorflow_macos/releases).

 #### Details

-- To try this out, paste the following into your terminal:
+- To quickly try this out, copy and paste the following into Terminal:

   ```
   /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/apple/tensorflow_macos/master/scripts/download_and_install.sh)"